-Recently, the YDF applied and was awarded funding from the Regional Youth Programs and Facilities Grant that will enable significant upgrades to the outdoor athletic field to include a track.
-The upgrade will incorporate an athletic program to teach youth the importance of physical health and provide additional physical outdoor activity and wellness.
+The YDF applied for and was awarded funding from the Regional Youth Programs and Facilities Grant that enabled upgrades to the outdoor athletic field, including a track and additional space for bleachers.
+The upgrade allows for the opportunity to have an athletic program teach youth the importance of physical health and provide additional physical outdoor activity and wellness.